Our Singapore Airlines Suites class review from Sydney to Singapore.

 Once I woke, I tested out the Bose noise cancelling earphones to watch a movie.
 It is also rare on flights for me to use the entertainment system.
 I tend to find the earphones uncomfortable and annoying so prefer to amuse myself with a good book.

 About an hour out of Singapore the flight attendants served our refreshment – and of course offered more wine!
 I know I am a bit of a light-weight drinker, but surely no one consumes this many glasses of alcohol while flying!
 (And whoops, I forgot to photograph the refreshment!)

 On landing we were first off the plane, so quickly through immigration.
 Our bags had been labelled “Priority” and so were amongst the first on the baggage carousel.
 Within only a few minutes we were on our way into Singapore.

 How am I ever going to go back to economy?
 Everything was just so easy on this trip.
 It’s hard for me to make a true judgement on whether or not this was a good first class flight as I have not been on any others, but it was certainly preferable to economy by a long way.
 It was also much more comfortable that the business flights I have done previously on Emirates Boeing 777.
 It really does make such a difference landing and then not feeling like a zombie after a long haul flight.

 Suites class is definitely worth the points I spent on the flight.
 Unfortunately due to changes in the frequent flyer programs, this trip will be more expensive in the future.
-Paying for this flight would not be an option for me, but I will be saving my points for more business and first class flights.
+Paying cash for this flight would not be an option for me, but I will be saving my points for more business and first class flights.
 I am also looking forward to trying Singapore Airlines new suites which should be rolled out later in 2017.

 Postscript: Adding this after our twelve hour economy flight on Singapore Airlines between Singapore and Copenhagen.
 I am DEFINITELY saving my points for business class.
-This flight back in economy was so not fun!
+This flight in economy was so not fun!